reshnaz/ACADGILD_frontEndWebDev_Session4_Assignment2/README.md

 # S4A2

 HTML content is present in "app.component.html".
-"bundle.js" is the transpiled output of the combined ts files -- "interface.ts" and "functionality.ts".
+"bundle.js" is the transpiled output of the combined ts files -- "interface.ts", "functionality.ts" and "bundle.ts".

 Problem Statement: